AdaCore/gnatcoll-core/docs/sql.rst

   **one-to-many** relationship.
 In SQL, this is in general described through the use of a foreign key that goes from the table on the "many" side.
 In this example, we therefore have a foreign key from media to customers.
-We also provide a name for the revert relationship, which will become clearer when we describe the ORM interface.
+We also provide a name for the reverse relationship, which will become clearer when we describe the ORM interface.

   Here are the declarations::